Province of Canada: Geography

 The Province of Canada was divided into two parts: Canada East and Canada West.

 Canada East

 Canada East was what became of the former colony of Lower Canada after being united into the Province of Canada.
 It would become the province of Quebec after Confederation.

 Canada West

 Canada West was what became of the former colony of Upper Canada after being united into the Province of Canada.
-It became the province of Ontario after Confederation.
+It would become the province of Ontario after Confederation.